-The mitochondria are the energy factory cells.
-They are critical to the normal functioning of all cells.
+The mitochondria create energy for the cells in your body to use.
+They’re critical to the normal functioning of all cells.

-Antimitochondrial antibodies (AMAs) are the autoimmune response that occurs when the body turns against its own cells, tissues, and organs.
+Antimitochondrial antibodies (AMAs) are an example of an autoimmune response that occurs when the body turns against its own cells, tissues, and organs.
 When this happens, the immune system attacks the body as though it were an infection.
-AMAs attack the mitochondria.

-The AMA test looks for autoimmune disorders affecting the mitochondria.
-It is most often used to detect an autoimmune condition known as primary biliary cirrhosis (PBC).
+The AMAs can attack the mitochondria, and the test looks for elevated levels of these antibodies in your blood.
+The test is most often used to detect an autoimmune condition known as primary biliary cirrhosis (PBC).

 Symptoms of PBC include: